 Applicants who wish to be considered for International Travel Supplement should complete the special sections of the application, including a proposed travel plan, schedule, and budget.
 The incremental research enabled by the International Travel Supplement should be described in a separate, dedicated section of the research plan so that the base research plan may still be selected even if the funds for a travel supplement are not provided.

-For applications that do not include a request for international travel, the FES program will support one trip per year.
+For all applications, the FES program will support one domestic trip per appointment year.